Mordaunt: SNP’s legacy appalling but Scots do have somewhere warm to take heroin

 SNP MPs heckled Ms Mordaunt throughout her comments.

+Writing on X, SNP MP Stewart McDonald (Glasgow South) said: “You disgrace yourself, @PennyMordaunt.

+“My brother died of a drug overdose at his home.
+If he had access to a healthcare facility such as a safe consumption room – somewhere ‘safe and warm’ as you put it – in order to manage his addiction then he might well still be alive today.”

-Ms Brock had earlier said: “We know in Scotland she likes having a fight with us – she’s always telling us off for disobedience or treachery.
+Ms Brock had earlier told the Commons: “We know in Scotland she likes having a fight with us – she’s always telling us off for disobedience or treachery.
 In Tory Britain we Scots should know our place.

 “But the Chancellor helpfully revealed who else her Government wants a fight with.
 If you’re unable to work because of ill health, get ready for battle with the Tories.